Advice for First Time Home Buyers

 DIY Real Estate

-Some first time home buyers erroneously believe they have a better understanding of the home buying process than they really do.
+Some home buyers erroneously believe they have a better understanding of the home buying process than they really do.
 Even if well versed in real estate, real estate law and the market continuously change.
 What might have been true last year, may no longer apply today.
 This is especially true here in California.
 Representing yourself is almost like representing yourself in court.
 What a mess that usually turns out to be!

 The Costs of Buying Your First Home